junglesta/speak/README.md

-## speak
+## Speak
 ♡ We speak therefore we are.

 ⎋ Speak up!

-▷ A Volcano of vocabularising
+♨ A Volcano of vocabularising

-▷ 俳句 Haiku short poetry
+✌ 俳句 Haiku short poetry

-▷ Graphic, Efficient, Rapid Communication Bricks
+※ Graphic, Efficient, Rapid Communication Bricks

-▷ Use me to get a clue and to get the message through!
+⁂ Use me to get a clue and to get the message through!

-▷ Who? its a second click quest and Pleasure!
+❊ Who? its a second click quest and pleasure!

 ##todo

-Urgent:
+**Urgent:**

 - svg move to inlcudes and use `symbol` + `use`
-- make email alias

-Sometime soon:
+**Sometime soon:**

 - service workers
 - xml sitemap